Wrongful Termination Laws in Pennsylvania

 Several legal remedies are available in a wrongful termination lawsuit.
 The options include reinstatement, back pay and lost benefits, and damages or a combination of them:

-• Damages: The court may order the employer to compensate you for losses.
+The court may order the employer to compensate you for losses.
 Other kinds of damages, including punitive damages, are designed to punish the employer for acting maliciously or recklessly.
-Some laws allow for damages to compensate you for your emotional distress, while others may provide for a specific amount of money, referred to a liquidated damges, to an employee who proves that their employer knowingly violated the law.
+Some laws allow for damages to compensate you for your emotional distress, while others may provide for a specific amount of money, referred to as liquidated damages, to an employee who proves that their employer knowingly violated the law.
 An experienced employment attorney will be able to explain the types of remedies available for each type of claim.

 How Can Weisberg Cummings Help?